LuisRodrigoArce-Valdes/markdown-cv/index.md

 $ = Corresponding author.

 `In preparation`
-**16.** **Arce-Valdés, L. R.**, Vilanova, J., Mahdjoub, H. & Khelifa, R. Metabarcoding suggests contrasting patterns in the diets of female-limited color polymorphisms between two odonate species.
+**16.** **Arce-Valdés, L. R.**, Vilanova, J., Mahdjoub, H., Kremen, C., Mlynarek, J. J. & Khelifa, R. Do andromorph females eat like males?
+An evaluation employing two polymorphic odonate species.

 **15.** Vilanova, J., **Arce-Valdés, L. R.**, Xianming, Z., Mahdjoub, H. & Khelifa, R. Usage of insects as a model system to understand airborne eDNA as a tool for their monitoring and conservation.